Fakenham Magna: Occupational Structure

 The occupational structure of Fakenham Magna in 1881 illustrates a clear variation in specific job categories depending on the gender of the worker.
 It is shown that the vast majority of male workers were engaged in agriculture, in particular as agricultural labourers, farm servants or cottagers.
 There is a relationship between this occupation and the surrounding environment, as Fakenham Magna is situated predominantly around farms and fields, making agriculture the most practical line of work.
 There is a gender inequality in terms of who was working in agriculture, as only two women were employed in this field, which is most likely due to the reliance on male workers to engage in more manual jobs in comparison to women who were more likely to stay at home.
-This is supported by the chart, as ⅔ of the women are in unknown/illegible occupations.
+This is supported by the chart, as two-thirds of the women are in unknown or illegible occupations.
 The second most common occupation for women is that of domestic services (perhaps as maids or nannies) with all ten being domestic indoor servants.

 The 2011 Census, however, shows a clear reduction of the gender inequality in occupational structure from 1881.
 Of the 46 female workers in the village, 24 are in professional or secretarial occupations, making up 52% of the entire female workforce.
 This is a strong contrast to the structure in 1881, where 92% of the female working population were employed as domestic servants or were in unknown or unspecified occupations.
 The change in occupational structure is perhaps as a result of the improvement of women's rights over time, meaning that they are able to enter the public sphere which traditionally only consisted of men.
 The 1881 dominance of agriculture by the male workers also experienced a shift by 2011, with 22 of the 46 working men (48%) now being employed in managerial, professional or associate professional roles, and only 4 working in agriculture.
 This again shows a significant change in gender roles as males were now not just expected to engage in physical work, and instead began to focus on non-manual employment.